kamwoh/orthohash/README.md

 ### Category-level Retrieval (ImageNet, NUS-WIDE, MS-COCO)

 You may refer to this repo (https://github.com/swuxyj/DeepHash-pytorch) to download the datasets.
-I was using the same dataset format as [HashNet](https://github.com/thuml/HashNet).
+We were using the same dataset format as [HashNet](https://github.com/thuml/HashNet).
 See `utils/datasets.py` to understand how to save the data folder.

 Dataset sample: https://raw.githubusercontent.com/swuxyj/DeepHash-pytorch/master/data/imagenet/test.txt